AshTron811/AshTron811/README.md

 ## Current Endeavours

-* Following the Advanced Generative AI for Developers Learning Path
+* Following the Advanced Generative AI for Developers Learning Path on Google Cloud
 * Participating in Hackathons

 ## 👯 I’m looking to collaborate on